Slicing the pie

 Legislators, urban areas get ready to carve up the state

-By Bill Davis, EditorMARCH 4, 2011 -- There are two major issues expected to dominate the second half of this year’s legislative session.
+By Bill Davis, senior editorMARCH 4, 2011 -- There are two major issues expected to dominate the second half of this year’s legislative session.
 First is the battle over the state budget.
 Second is something that might not even be decided in Columbia, but in a federal courtroom somewhere.

 That issue is the redistricting of the state’s internal political boundaries brought on by the looming release of federal Census counts.
 Early counts have shown that the state’s population has grown enough to warrant an additional congressional district.